Do You Have to Show ID to Police in California? Your 2025 Guide to Police Stops

 However, it’s critical to stay aware of new changes in 2025:

-🔹 AB 2773 Update (Effective 2024-2025): This new law requires police officers statewide to state the reason for a stop before asking questions, unless disclosing it would compromise safety or an investigation.
+🔹 AB 2773 focuses on police transparency and disclosure obligations.
+This new law requires police officers statewide to state the reason for a stop before asking questions, unless disclosing it would compromise safety or an investigation.
 This means if you’re stopped on foot or in your car, an officer should clearly inform you of the cause for the stop upfront.
+This requirement applies when disclosure is reasonably safe and does not interfere with active law enforcement operations.
 If they don’t, you can calmly ask:

 “Officer, respectfully, can you please state why I’m being stopped?”